fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseOperation.md

 ```

 ### -Database
-Specifies an object that represents an ssSDS.
+Specifies an object that represents an Azure SQL Database.
 If you specify this parameter, you must specify the *ServerName* parameter or *ConnectionContext* parameter.

 ```yaml